9 Great Reference Mixes for Modern Pop

 Producer: David Allan Stewart

-In today’s pop, cutting and atmospheric synths seem prevalent.
+In today’s pop, cutting and atmospheric synths still rule supreme.
 You’ll also note a clearly defined kick drum, one that anyone can identify on any sound system.

 For those reasons, we harken back to this jam from the 1980s, which somehow doesn’t sound out of place on a playlist of contemporary pop.
 Indeed, I started putting “Sweet Dreams” on my reference radar after hearing it at a wedding sandwiched in between two more contemporary tunes.
 It sounded perfect in that context, and continues to inspire in the studio.